oh-jinwoo94/gkm-align/README.md

 This process takes between 10 seconds and a few minutes depending on your hardware availability.

-## Whole-genome alignment & mapping
+## Whole-genome alignment and mapping

 The previous two examples (HBB LCR and FADS loci) demonstrated how gkm-align can align a pair of human and mouse loci when their genomic coordinate ranges are well defined, as below:
 <pre>